daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/README.md

 This is a great illustration of how the specific details of a loop can affect the actual running time, even though the Big O notation might be the same.
 It's these nuances that can make algorithm analysis both challenging and interesting!

 6. O(2^n): Exponential time complexity; grows exponentially with the input size.
+- Means that the number of operations doubles with each additional element in the input.
+- If you have 1 element, you might perform 2 operations.
+If you have 2 elements, you might perform 4 operations.
+If you have 3 elements, you might perform 8
+- Memorization, recurssion, dynamic programming helps reducing the exponetial growth of operations